noi-techpark/opendatahub-elaborations/parking-forecast/README.md

 > Note 3: These trained models are currently retrained (overwritten) once a day.
 However,
 > they are certainly valid some time.
 For example, retraining could be happening
 > also just once a week.

-> Note 4: the model architecture is partially autoregressive, recent "holes"
-> in the occupancy data cause NaN forecasts.
-> It used to be that the training run downloaded **all data** starting
-> from the dawn of time (2022-01-01) for each station.
-This was a good means
-> to protect against scenario where a station doesn't send data for some time,
-> but then suddenly old data becomes available.
-Currently, that is not possible
-> due to limits imposed by the Open Data Hub.
-The training run only looks for
-> new stations, but cannot fill holes in old data.

 ## Part 2/2: run-predict.sh - Do Forecasting and Publish Results